TheSilvered/nest/docs/c_api/c_api-format.md

 This field applies to the types that support the `'` flag and changes the amount of digits between separators from the default.

-The default values for the separator width is as followes:
+The default values for the separator width is as follows:

 - `8` for numbers in binary
 - `3` for numbers in octal or decimal (including all floats)